Ian Happ Player Props: Cubs vs. Brewers

-The Chicago Cubs and Ian Happ, who went 1-for-2 last time in action, battle Brandon Woodruff and the Milwaukee Brewers at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs and Ian Happ, who went 2-for-4 with a home run and an RBI last time out, take on Eric Lauer and the Milwaukee Brewers at Wrigley Field, Sunday at 2:20 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Brewers.
+He strung together two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Brewers.

 Ian Happ Game Info & Props vs. the Brewers